smallbunnies/Solverz/docs/src/gettingstart.md

 3. Apply solver
 4. Interrogate solver results

-These steps and the philosophy behind Soverz are explained as follows.
+These steps and the philosophy behind Solverz are explained as follows.
 ## Symbolic Modelling
 The modelling starts with declaring an empty Model with
 ```python